 Puppy millers create beautiful websites that make them look like loving breeders.
 The reality is quite different.

 A puppy mill is a dog breeding facility where profit is given priority over the health and well-being of the breeding dogs and puppies produced.
 These facilities vary in size from small breeders, 10-20 dogs, to very large breeders that have 100’s of breeding dogs.
 The breeding dogs are forced to breed twice a year or at every heat cycle.
-The breeding dogs are kept in small wire overcrowded cages, living and breeding in filth and squalor.
+The breeding dogs are kept mostly in wire overcrowded cages, living and breeding in them.
 The breeding dogs are not groomed, they are not given opportunity to exercise nor do they know the touch of a loving hand.
-They are denied vet care so many are living and breeding with painful conditions such as urinary tract infections, ear infections, rotten teeth, infected eyes, tumors, infected mammary glands and sore feet from standing on wire cage floors.
+They are denied vet care and most are living and breeding with painful conditions such as urinary tract infections, ear infections, rotten teeth, infected eyes, tumors, infected mammary glands and sore feet from standing on wire cage floors, that never gets addressed.

 Puppy mill breeding dogs endure neglect, loneliness, depression, sadness, disease, misery, abuse and cruelty.
 Plain and simple, these dogs are considered livestock.
 The lucrative cash crop of puppies the breeding dogs produce are sold to pet stores, and sold online through online puppy mill, puppy broker websites such as Greenfieldpuppies.com, Puppyfind.com, Nextdaypets.com, Lancasterpuppies.com and others where hundreds of breeders list thousands of dogs for sale in one location.
 Online puppy mills can also be found using social media pages of every kind as well as classified ads.
 They sell directly to unwitting consumers via the internet who are unaware of the cruelty they may be supporting.
 If you are looking to add a new family member to your home, please don’t support this industry.
 Please consider adoption.
 If you are set on buying a puppy, please meet the mother dog and see where and how she lives.